Tag Archives: Stephen Tobolowsky

 Groundhog Day (1993), Bill Murray

 As a seasoned film fanatic, one might be forgiven for thinking that I’d already watched the 90’s classic movie, Groundhog Day (1993).
-It’s really only recently that I can finally claim to know what people are referring to when they describe their lives as feeling very much like Groundhog Day
+Yet, it’s really only recently that I can finally claim to know what people are referring to when they describe their lives as feeling very much like Groundhog Day

-Starring Bill Murray, Andie McDowell, Chris Elliott and Stephen Tobolowsky, the Harold Ramis directed fantasy / comedy is about a weatherman who finds himself reliving the some day over and over again.
+Starring Bill Murray, Andie McDowell, Chris Elliott and Stephen Tobolowsky, the Harold Ramis-directed fantasy/comedy is about a weatherman who finds himself reliving the some day over and over again.

 Murray’s character, Phil the weatherman becomes naturally frustrated with his predicament after several days – and similar to the main character in Before I Fall (2017), a mystery I watched recently with a similar premise, he decides to make the most of the situation.
 Phil’s way of doing this turns him into quite the scoundrel – and so begins the entertaining mischief.

-Happy Film Loving
+Happy Film Loving,

 G